mattstein/dekindler/README.md

 ]
 ```

+## Support

+This is a spare time project I made for myself and figured I’d publish.
+I’ll review PRs and respond to issues when I have time.

 ---

 <a name="footnote1">1</a>: Doesn’t have to be a Mac, but otherwise you’ll need to specify a <code>sourceFilePath</code> for your system.